-- Host name: Either the host name or IP address of the destination. - The host name is defined in the system host file (usually it is \WINNT\system32\drivers\etc\hosts).
+- Host name: Either the host name or IP address of the destination. - The number of characters cannot be more than 255. - The field cannot be blank. - The host name is defined in the system host file (usually it is \WINNT\system32\drivers\etc\hosts).